Blog

 Gastroparesis

-Food restriction, accompanied by a weight loss of 15-20% under the ideal body weight, is almost universally followed by gastroparesis or delayed gastric emptying.
-Shorts bouts of anorexia nervosa are seemingly less likely to cause gastroparesis than chronic or more enduring cases.
-Gastroparesis can worsen as patients eat fiber-rich foods to promote gastrointestinal transit.2,5
+Food restriction, accompanied by a weight loss of 15-20% under the ideal body weight, is almost universally followed by gastroparesis, or delayed gastric emptying.
+Gastroparesis symptoms of bloating, fullness, and nausea can worsen as patients eat fiber-rich foods to promote gastrointestinal transit, due to the longer digestion times.

 Gastroparesis, constipation, and bloating frequently accompany weight loss and malnutrition, with many patients reporting infrequent or small stool.
-Patients may begin increasing their fiber intake or use bulking laxatives in an attempt to produce a bowel movement, but instead, worsen constipation and cause bloating or distention.2,5
+Similar to the slowed emptying of the stomach, intestinal transit time is also prolonged, likely as a compensatory mechanism to increase nutrient uptake.
+Patients may begin increasing their fiber intake or using bulking laxatives in an attempt to produce a bowel movement but this will often lead to worsening symptoms due to the effects on gastroparesis.

-Significant weight loss causes thinning of the mesenteric fat pad surrounding the superior mesenteric artery (SMA), causing the duodenum to become compressed between the aorta, spine, and SMA, narrowing the angle between the two blood vessels and entrapping the duodenum, causing abdominal pain after eating, early satiety, nausea, and vomiting.5,6
+Significant weight loss causes atrophy of the mesenteric fat pad surrounding the SMA, causing the angle between the SMA and the aorta to narrow, thereby compressing the duodenum.
+This is associated with abdominal pain after eating, early satiety, nausea, and vomiting.Treatment consists of weight restoration.

 Cardiovascular Complications